Configuring an SMTP Security Policy

 Conduit verifies the DKIM signature on the message at DATA time.
 Mail with a

-missing or invalid signature is rejected with SMTP code 550.
+missing or invalid signature is rejected with the SMTP code 550.

 In the web UI